bogdumi/reimagined-lamp/readme.md

 ## General information

-- This is a demo application written over a couple of days to be used in one of my past interviews for a Full Stack role in Software Engineering Internship position
+- This is a demo application written over a couple of days to be used in one of my past interviews for a Full Stack role in Software Engineering Internship position.
+It is not maintainable in its currents state and the short development time is mirrored in the lack of reusable React components, unit tests, etc. Nevertheless, I drafter up ideas for how to improve this at the end of this `README`
 - `reimagined-lamp` is a simple web application that gets a car’s key details and MOT status for its registration number.

 ## Prerequisites